How It All Began…

 * Borgata – The newest of the A.C. resorts boasts a modernism theme and is located in the marina district.
 It is famous for its high-stakes poker action and offers 2,627 rooms and a 161,000 square foot gaming floor.

-* Golden Nugget – Small but perfectly formed, this marina district resort sports a Gold Rush theme and 727 rooms which are often in short supply during high season.
+* Golden Nugget – Small but perfectly formed, this marina district resort sports a Gold Rush theme and 727 rooms often in short supply during high season.
 The 80,000 square foot casino offers many progressive jackpot table games and is particularly popular amongst blackjack players.

-* Resorts – The first casino hotel to open in A.C. is still going strong almost forty years later and is a favourite with high stakes players.
+* Resorts – The first casino hotel to open in A.C. is still going strong almost forty years later and is a favourite with high-stakes players.
 The resort features a Roaring Twenties theme, 942 bedrooms, and 100,000 square feet of total gaming space.